BroadSoft-Xtended/SampleApps/teamone/older/java/README.md

-This directory contains Java-based examples of using the Intellinote APIs.
+This directory contains Java-based examples of using the Team-One APIs.

 **CreateUser.java** (`src/main/java/net/intellinote/sample/CreateUser.java`)